-Fall is here, Winter is coming and the camping season is over for another year.
-Before you put your trailer or motorhome in storage, make sure you take the time to protect it for the winter.
+Fall is here, but winter is coming!
+Therefore, the camping season is over for another year.
+Before you put your trailer or motorhome in storage, make sure you take the time to protect it for winter.
 While it seems like a lot of work, the extra effort you put in now will protect your vehicle from deterioration.
 With a little bit of elbow grease, your RV will last for many camping seasons to come.
-In our latest Campbell & Halliburton Regina auto insurance tip, we share SGI’s RV Winterizing Tips.
+In our latest Campbell & Halliburton Regina auto insurance blog, we share SGI tips on winterizing your RV!

 Step 1: Drain the water from your pipes